 Maybe it’s this tale of two palates that is the reason I have always thought a lot about food.
 I studied nutrition science to understand how food works.
 I researched and wrote two books and countless articles to understand how food works.
 I went to culinary school to understand how food works.
-Now that I spend a smidge more time cooking at home than out at restaurants, I want to understand how Korean food works.
+Now that I spend more time cooking at home than out at restaurants, I want to understand how Korean food works.

 How am I different?

 I think the idea is that I am not.
 If your parents emigrated from their home country before you were born, you get what it’s like to grow up in two cultures at once.
 An obvious indication is what’s on your plate.
 Probably, they wanted a better life for the next generation (you, me).
 While they still cooked what they knew at home, they were ok with you learning about the foods and ways of their new country.
 They wanted you to fit in.
 They asked you to speak the dominant language (for me, English) at home.
 For many years, maybe you agreed with them.
 But now, as an adult, you want to celebrate all of your heritage.
 For me, my way in is exploring Korean food.
 I guess you can call me kimchi-curious.